 An essential and fascinating key to understanding God’s Word and its design is through the meaning of numbers used throughout scripture.
 The study is fascinating when we search for connections and patterns of numbers as they repeat themselves.
 As we search for the repetitious use of any given number, we find symbolic meanings are attached to each number.
 These consistent patterns, I believe, reveals the handiwork of an all-knowing God.

 The arrangement of some numbers tends to be clear.
 Others are not and require and in-depth study of scripture.
-When number patterns are discovered, they do not exist by random change but by design.
+When number patterns are discovered, they do not exist by random chance but by design.
 Each number you will find has a symbolism attached to it by our Creator.

 These symbolic meanings of numbers in scripture are different from what is referred to as numerology.
 Numerology involves looking for an occult meaning in numbers, their combinations, and numerical totals.
 Numerology is a form of divination that God condemns in the 19th chapter of Deuteronomy.

 The world is coming to an end!
 Why?
 Because the Bible says so!
 Or does it?
 Modern Bible prophecy teachers declare that we are living in the last days and that these are the end times!
 But does scripture predict an end of time?